gzmask/aicraft/README.md

 ============== done ===============

-	Construct two boxes to represent players, add control to these boxes Use ammo.js for physics
+	get the game engine running on Node.JS at server side Construct two boxes to represent players, add control to these boxes Use ammo.js for physics
 	Use Express and Tree.JS to reconstruct basic game loop